alloy-js/alloy-ts/README.md

 npm install alloy-ts
 ```

-To use directly in the browser, download the `alloy-*.*.*.js` bundle and include
+To use directly in the browser, download `alloy-*.*.*.js` from the `bundle/`
-in your HTML directly:
+directory and include in your HTML directly:

 ```html
 <script src='alloy-*.*.*.js'></script>